Instruments Owned by Nippon Music Foundation

 “Lord Newlands”

 This violin was named after the owner, Lord Newlands (1825-1906), who treasured it throughout his life.
-While this violin was in the care of W. E. Hill & Sons of London between 1964 and 1982, it was exhibited at the CINOA Exhibit of Bath in 1973 as the most outstanding violin in the Hill Collection.
-According to the world virtuoso violinist Isaac Stern (1920-2001) who once played this violin, "Lord Newlands" has the same power as his "del Gesu" violins.
+While this violin was in the care of W.E.Hill & Sons of London between 1964 and 1982, it was exhibited at the CINOA Exhibit of Bath in 1973 as the most outstanding violin in the Hill Collection.
+It is known not only for its excellent condition, but also its sound quality.
+The legendary virtuoso violinist Isaac Stern (1920-2001), who once played this violin, said that he felt the same power from it as his del Gesù violins.

 “Lord Newlands”